tencent cloud

 3

-The copy parameters of image queues.
-When ha-mode is set to exactly, the number of copied nodes must be specified here.
-The default setting is 3, which can still maintain a good performance level even if expanded to 5 nodes in the future.
+Replication parameter for mirrored queues.
+When ha-mode is set to exactly, the number of nodes to be replicated needs to be set here.
+The default value is 3, and even if the cluster scales out to 5 nodes in the future, the performance can still be maintained at a good level.

 ha-promote-on-failure